dotnet/csharplang/proposals/low-level-struct-improvements.md

 Low Level Struct Improvements
 =====

+***
+TODO
+types of lifetime capture we need to solve with annotations
+    - methods that capture a `ref` into a `ref` field (true for `ref` parameter or `ref` field of an argument) and that is returned to the caller.
+Do we annotate the value or the method
+    - `[RefEscapes]` `this` of a `struct` being ref-safe-to-escape (maybe this is a generalized `ref` escape that could be applied to existing `ref` parameter)
+    - `[DoesNotRefEscape]` valuable once we have `ref` fields and we need to distinguish which of the parameters is the captured ones
+    - `[DoesNotEscape]` used to indicate that a `ref struct` can't escape from a method and that helps infer lifetime issues

+types of lifetime annotations that are not needed
+    - `[Escapes]` this is always true for non `ref struct` values and for a `ref struct` it is the natural default.
+Can't think of a case where it would be needed
+    - `[DoesNotInput]` today `out` is treated no differently than `ref` and that can cause confusion in places.
+This could be fixed by an annotation where we don't consider the input of a `out` in lifetime calculation.
+This is narrow though and don't see the need to do it.

+annotations need to be subject to verification.
+Consider marking a normal parameter as `[RefEscapes]` is non-sense and must be a compilation error.
+Likely need an allow list for when these can be added

+what is the default escape rules of `ref` fields?

+intersection of annotations and the `[InlineArray]` attribute.
+Maybe it implies and / or requires `[RefEscapes]`

+***

 ## Summary
 This proposal is an aggregation of several different proposals for `struct` performance improvements: ref fields and attributes to override lifetime defaults.
 The goal being a design which takes into account the various proposals to create a single overarching feature set for `struct` improvements.